fransan33/TTC_Delay_Project/README.md

 [Describe how you approached the analysis.
 Were you exploring patterns?
 Testing a hypothesis?
 Building and validating a pipeline?
 Be honest about your method - exploratory work is valid, just call it that.]

 In this project, I used an exploratory, stakeholder-driven approach to have a better understanding of the TTC subway delay patterns.
-The analysis was structured with 16 business questions that reflect how delay data would be consumed across different 'audiences' within 'a transit authority' - Head of Transit Planning, Head of Operations, Senior Management, and Head of Marketing.
+The analysis was structured with 16 business questions that reflect how delay data would be consumed across different 'audiences' within 'a transit industry' - Head of Transit Planning, Head of Operations, Senior Management, and Head of Marketing.

 Each question was treated as its own analytical unit: the appropriate grain, metric, and filtering logic were determined independently based on what that specific audience would need to make a decision.
 For example, the questions under Head of Operations prioritize frequency and controllability of delay causes, while the questions under Head of Marketing prioritize disruption rate and rider-facing reliability — both using the same underlying dataset but through fundamentally different lenses.